-- Live entertainment for the purposes of the COVID-19 reopening guidelines is defined as: Any one (1) or more of any of the following live performances, performed live by one (1) or more persons, whether or not done for compensation and whether or not admission is charged: musical act, theatrical play or act, including stand-up comedy, magic, dance performances, dance clubs, and disc jockey performances using vinyl records, compact discs, computers, or digital music players when the disc jockey is in verbal communication with the clientele of the establishment.
-This does not include adult live performances. - Any party seeking to host a live entertainment performance in the City during Modified Phase Two shall be required to obtain either a special event permit or a certificate of registration from the City in order to do so.
+• Any party seeking to host a live entertainment performance in the City during Modified Phase Three shall be required to obtain either a special event permit or a certificate of registration from the City in order to do so.
 A special event permit may allow live entertainment when it is otherwise not permitted.
 A certificate of registration is for businesses that are allowed to offer live entertainment when this Emergency Proclamation is not in effect, such as venues which have valid live entertainment mayoralty permits.
 Certificates of registration allow the City to review health and safety plans from businesses before they are permitted to operate in order to ensure safe operation for patrons and employees.
-These certificates may be applied for online or through email at specialevents@nola.gov.
-Pursuant to her Emergency Proclamation, the Mayor has waived prohibitions in the CZO and in the municipal code limiting the number of special event permits a venue may be eligible for as well as prohibitions regarding the frequency of permitted special events.
+These certificates may be applied for online or through email at

-- Applications to permit live entertainment or to obtain a certificate of registration may be submitted online or by email to specialevents@nola.gov. - Special event permit or certificate of registration applications submitted less than seven (7) days in advance of the event seeking permitting or registration may be summarily denied. - Special event permits which include live entertainment as part of the event and certificates of registration shall apply subject to the social distancing guidelines set forth by the Governor, State Fire Marshal, and Mayor. - Indoor live entertainment may only take place in restaurants, indoor event venues and concert halls.
-Singing, karaoke, and wind-blown instruments are prohibited from performing indoors.
-Social distancing between performers and between audience members must be maintained at all times.
-Face coverings must be worn by performers unless speaking as part of the performance. - Outdoor live entertainment must adhere to the 150 individual gathering size limit.
-Social distancing between performers and between audience members must be maintained at all times.
-Face coverings must be worn by performers unless speaking, singing or using a wind-blown instrument as a part of the performance.
-One safety control officer is required for every 50 people. - Pursuant to her Emergency Proclamation, the Mayor has waived prohibitions in the CZO against outdoor live entertainment for establishments meeting all of the requirements contained in this document and which obtain a special event permit or certificate of registration. - Service and sales of alcoholic beverages, whether for on- or off-premises consumption, shall only occur between the hours of 8 a.m. and 11 p.m. - Hosting live entertainment without obtaining a proper permit or certificate of registration, or in violation of the terms of the permit and documentation submitted therewith shall be considered to be a violation of the Modified PhaseTwo guidelines and may subject the hosting venue to enforcement activity, including but not limited to revocation of the permit, revocation of a business's ability to open under Modified Phase Two guidelines, misdemeanor charges for owners, managers, and/or staff, and cessation of electrical service to the business.
+- specialevents@nola.gov.
+Pursuant to her Emergency Proclamation, the Mayor has waived prohibitions in the CZO and in the municipal code limiting the number of special event permits a venue may be eligible for as well as prohibitions regarding the frequency of permitted special events. - Applications to permit live entertainment or to obtain a certificate of registration may be submitted online or by email to specialevents@nola.gov. - Special event permit or certificate of registration applications submitted less than seven (7) days in advance of the event seeking permitting or registration may be summarily denied. - Special event permits which include live entertainment as part of the event and certificates of registration shall apply subject to the social distancing guidelines set forth by the Governor, State Fire Marshal, and Mayor. - Pursuant to her Emergency Proclamation, the Mayor has waived prohibitions in the CZO against outdoor live entertainment for establishments meeting all of the requirements contained in this document and which obtain a special event permit or certificate of registration. - Service and sales of alcoholic beverages, whether for on- or off-premises consumption, shall only occur between the hours of 6 a.m. and 1 a.m. - Hosting live entertainment without obtaining a proper permit or certificate of registration, or in violation of the terms of the permit and documentation submitted therewith shall be considered to be a violation of the Modified Phase Three guidelines and may subject the hosting venue to enforcement activity, including but not limited to revocation of the permit, revocation of a business's ability to open under Modified Phase Three guidelines, misdemeanor charges for owners, managers, and/or staff, and cessation of electrical service to the business.
 Businesses holding Alcoholic Beverage Outlet permits from the City are also advised that the right to maintain such permits is contingent on the business following all applicable laws, including those contained in any Mayoral Proclamation and in these guidelines or any subsequently issued by the City. - Live entertainment permits shall be initially granted for a ten-day period.
 The application must list all proposed events during said ten-day period.
 After the conclusion of this ten-day period, applicants may apply to extend their permit for up to a six-month period.
-All proposed events must also be detailed in that application as directed by Safety and Permits. - Any applicant that has already applied for and received an entitlement to host live entertainment events, such as a live entertainment mayoralty permit, may obtain live entertainment certificates of registration under these guidelines without additional cost,
+All proposed events must also be detailed in that application as directed by Safety and Permits. - Any applicant that has already applied for and received an entitlement to host live entertainment events, such as a live entertainment mayoralty permit, may obtain live entertainment certificates of registration under these guidelines without additional cost, rather than a special event permit.
+Proof must be shown that the entitlement is valid and in effect and that no fees are due or outstanding.